sarnold/chromebooks/README.md

 Click on the architecture you installed, ie, either arm, arm64, or x86_64.

-Browse the debian mirros and pick one (eg, http.us.debian.org) and download the rfkill deb package:
+Browse the debian mirrors and pick one (eg, http.us.debian.org) and download the rfkill deb package:
 ```sh
 $ wget http://http.us.debian.org/debian/pool/main/u/util-linux/rfkill_2.33.1-0.1_armhf.deb